Join the Supplier Guide

 Serbia adopts spatial plan for Bistrica pumped-storage project

 The reservoir impounded by the Potpeć hydropower dam will be used as the lower basin with the upper reservoir to be formed by the construction of a new dam on the Uvac river, allowing the open-loop project to harness a gross head of around 370 m.
-The Klak dam, which would be the last to be built on the river Uvac, around 7 km downstream from the Radoinja dam, will impound a reservoir with a total storage volume of 108 million m3, and an active or usable volume of 70 x 106 m3.
+The Klak dam, which would be the last to be built on the river Uvac, around 7 km downstream from the Radoinja dam, will impound a reservoir with a total storage volume of 108 x 106 m3, and an active or usable volume of 70 x 106 m3.

 Dragan Stankovic, the head of maintenance and investment in hydropower and renewable energy at Serbian state-owned energy producer Elektroprivreda Srbije (EPS), said last week the utility plans to start developing the Bistrica pumped-storage station in 2026, adding that negotiations are ongoing with the Japan International Cooperation Agency (JICA) on financing of the project.
 In May, the Government of Japan and its Ministry of Foreign Affairs formalized the participation of JICA in the Bistrica project.
 A final decision by JICA on the financing of the project is expected in the second half of next year.